Critical Manufacturing

-Critical Manufacturing is a subsidiary of ASM Pacific Technology Limited (ASMPT).
-It was founded in 2008 and is focused on providing automation and manufacturing software for high-tech industries, such as photovoltaics, electronics and semiconductors.
-It has offices in Portugal, USA, Germany and China.
+Critical Manufacturing is a subsidiary of ASMPT.
+It was founded in 2009 and is focused on providing automation and manufacturing software for high-tech industries, such as semiconductor, electronics, medical devices and industrial equipment.
+It has offices in Portugal, China, Germany, Malaysia, Mexico and USA.
 In 2018, it became a subsidiary of ASM Pacific Technology Limited.

 Products

 The company flagship product is Critical Manufacturing MES, a next-generation manufacturing operations management system.

 Critical Manufacturing MES uses technologies from Microsoft, providing an Internet application user experience.